People’s Choice

 Authority: Sphere of Unity vs. Corporate Pyramid

 This framework envisions global governance that gives without taking.
-It ensures humanity’s division is managed through duality: maintaining Karmic Credits, promoting guardian homes, and providing a basic food allowance worldwide before shifting to commercial, debt-based systems.
+It ensures humanity’s division is managed through duality: maintaining Karmic Credits, promoting guardian homes, and providing a basic food allowance worldwide before shifting to commercial, debt-based markets

 Currency: Dual Needs-Based vs. Debt-Based